About Physio Development

 I graduated from Curtin University, Perth, in 2005 and have since been working in private practice.

-I've worked as an undergraduate clinical tutor at The University of Notre Dame and have also been part of a clinical committee creating a development program for recent graduates at Life Ready Physio in Perth.
+I’ve worked as an undergraduate clinical tutor at The University of Notre Dame and have also been part of a clinical committee creating a development program for recent graduates at Life Ready Physio in Perth.
+I’ve particularly enjoyed mentoring new and recent graduate physiotherapists to help them navigate through the challenging early years of their careers.

 My passion for physiotherapy has continued to grow over time and is in large part due to the mentoring and guidance I’ve been lucky to receive over these years.